An MBA CREF 2017 Panel Summary: Concentration, Construction and Competition: Banks and Their Evolving Market Role

 As banks face greater scrutiny from federal regulators, their real estate lending practices can be affected in a number of ways.
 All banks represented on the panel conduct stress tests to determine how loans might perform under adverse economic conditions, and then make sure to set aside enough capital to cover any potential losses.
 Large banks are required to conduct stress tests, but some community banks that aren’t subject to the same rules perform the tests anyway, to ensure they understand their risk-adjusted returns.

-For example, one bank recently adjusted its core stress rate on construction loans to 6 percent for multifamily and 6.25 percent for most other property types, which translates to initial yields of about 8 percent and overall debt yields of 9 percent or higher.
+For example, one bank recently adjusted its core underwriting rate on construction loans to 6 percent for multifamily and 6.25 percent for most other property types, which translates to overall stabilized debt yields of 9 percent or higher.

 In addition, regulators may question banks that have too much of their portfolio concentrated in commercial real estate, especially construction loans.
 Panelists referred to the “100/300 rule”—if a bank’s total construction loans exceed 100 percent of its risk-based capital, and total CRE lending exceeds 300 percent of risk-based capital, then the bank is classified as a real estate-concentrated lender, and is subject to additional scrutiny.